-Helping the elderly remember to take medications can be a daunting task.
+Helping the elderly remember to take medications at the right time can be a daunting task.
 After all, when you get a call from your loved one’s doctor stating that their blood pressure is out of control or that their diabetes is not being properly managed, it can be pretty stressful.
 Don’t worry, however – there are a few measures you can take to ensure that the senior you are caring for is taking their prescribed medications both on time and correctly.

 Strategies for helping the elderly remember medications include: